pthu/sahd/source/words/sheleg.md

 <b>A.1</b> <span dir="rtl">שֶׁלֶג</span> mainly is intended as a natural phenomenon and the term is often used as a similitude.
 Since the term is used both for positive comparison (purity) and for negative (skin disease) it stands to reason that the term itself is neutral and takes on a different meaning based on the context.

 <b>A.2</b>  The lexeme mainly occurs in Early Biblical Hebrew and from the contexts it is clear that snow is a natural phenomenon.
 We have no occurrences in which the snow is intended as a godlike phenomenon connected with the divine will.
-Just in Late Biblical Hebrew and in Ben Sira (Pss 147:16; 148:8; Job 38:22; Sir 43:17) snow is mentioned with other natural phenomena in the context of a divine theophany (for functional languages and explanations about Early Biblical Hebrew and Late Biblical Hebrew see Zatelli 2004:140-41).
+Just in Late Biblical Hebrew and in Ben Sira (Pss 147:16; 148:8; Job 38:22; Sir 43:17) snow is mentioned with other natural phenomena in the context of a divine theophany.

 <b>A.3</b>  In conclusion we can say that snow is not directly connected with the divine will, except for late Hebrew, but even in Late Hebrew most of the occurrences show snow as a natural phenomenon.